-Trade and other receivables are recognized initially at fair value and subsequently measured at amortized cost, less a loss allowance based on lifetime expected credit losses at each reporting date.
-The Group has established a credit provision methodology that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
-Receivables are written off in the year they are determined to be uncollectible (Note 2u).
+Trade and other receivables are recognized initially at fair value and subsequently measured at amortized cost, less provision for impairment.
+This provision for impairment is made based on management's evaluation of the collectability of the outstanding amounts.
+Receivable are written off in the year they are determined to be uncollectible (Note 2u).